 Ensuring the needs of spinal cord injured people are recognised and addressed by society and healthcare policy is key to enabling individuals affected by spinal cord injury to rebuild their lives.

-Raquel, with the SIA, has also provided comment in the media on the often discussed topic of spinal cord repair.
+The SIA also provides comment in the media on the often discussed topic of spinal cord repair.
 Ensuring society understands that becoming paralysed means more than just the inability to walk is vital.

 Spinal cord repair will only be truly successful when it is able to repair not only the ability to walk but also bladder, bowel and sexual function, as well improve pain levels, and, for tetraplegics, improve or repair hand function.

-Bolt Burdon Kemp is delighted to be a Diamond supporter of the SIA.
+Bolt Burdon Kemp is delighted to be a Platinum supporter of the SIA.
 The support given helps the SIA provide several of the services listed above.

 If you or a member of your family has been unfortunate enough to have suffered a spinal injury as a result of an accident or substandard medical treatment, our specialist spinal injury solicitors can assist you in bringing a compensation claim against the people and/or organisations responsible.